 Remove the temptations around you

 Don’t keep the things around you that will tempt you into breaking the new habits.
 If you were losing weight, you wouldn’t keep junk food in the house, would you?
-Those who quit smoking don’t have cigarettes lying around.
+Those who got Help with Drug Addiction to quit smoking don’t have cigarettes lying around.
 At least, you wouldn’t if you wanted to make new habits stick and succeed in your new goals.

 The same applies when you’re working from home.
 You need to get rid of anything that tempts you not to follow a new pattern.
 Maybe it’s the TV on in the background or it’s watching the neighbors fight yet again.
 Move yourself away from that temptation (or move the temptation away from you).